mattdesl/canvas-sketch/docs/hot-reloading.md

 ## Managing Side-Effects

 Since your sketch will be un-loaded and re-created each time you update the code, it's important to "clean up" any side effects that your sketch creates.
-This is less important if you are using standard page reloading, as the browser will do that for you.

 For example, here is an example of unloading an interval timer and mouse events: